 A healthy diet is a top priority for many people.
-Nowadays, most vegetarian and vegans can find suitable products in supermarkets.
+Nowadays, most vegetarians and vegans can find suitable products in supermarkets.
 However, people on gluten-free diets still face problems such as tiny, barely-legible labels outlining the ingredients.
 Now Hamburg’s first gluten shop called “G(l)ut’n’free” is catering to their needs with its range of products.
 Shoppers can choose from all kinds of gluten-free products including cereals, muesli, spreads, pizza, pasta, flour, baking ingredients and even different kinds of beer.
 The founder of the company, Lutz v.
 Buttlar, said: “G(l)ut’n’Free is offering people on gluten-free diets a stress-free shopping experience again.
 All the products are absolutely free of gluten and many dairy products do not contain lactose.
 People suffering from allergies and who do not eat eggs can find really tasty bread here.“

 “Stückgut” – everyday sustainability